 I’m not saying that social media isn’t important.
 As you all know, we use Facebook and other social media platforms frequently to grow our business and interact with our audience.

-However, if Facebook or Instagram changes their algorithm, you’ll still have an email list full of dedicated followers.
-That’s pretty cool.
+However, if Facebook or Instagram changes their algorithm, we’ll still have an email list full of dedicated followers.
+That’s pretty cool!